-3......Lift the engine cover and inspect the bilge and engine compartment for fuel, oil or water leakage.
+3Lift the engine cover and inspect the bilge and engine compartment for any fluid leakage.
 We recommend lifting the engine compartment cover for inspection before each day's use.

 NOTE: Always start the engine with the control lever in the neutral position or with the shift disengaged.
 Your boat is equipped with a neutral-start safety switch that will not allow the engine to be started in gear.
-On EFI engines, if the engine floods, it can be cleared by advancing the throttle to full open-100 percent of its travel-and turning the key switch to the start position.
+On EFI engines, if the engine floods, it can be cleared by pulling out the throttle button in front of the handle and advancing the throttle to full open-100 percent of its travel-and turning the key switch to the start position.
 The ECM shuts off the fuel supply to the injectors so that no fuel will be delivered during the cranking cycle.